 State Emergency Management Committee (SEMC)

-The SEMC provides an independent and objective oversight of emergency management in Western Australia.
-The SEMC’s purpose is to strategise, organise and oversee the coordination and continuous improvement of emergency management in the State.
+The SEMC is the peak emergency management body in Western Australia.
+The SEMC provides independent and objective oversight of emergency management in Western Australia.
+The SEMC’s purpose is to foster a coordinated sector and to drive the continuous improvement of emergency management in the State.

 For further information, please visit the SEMC website.